Child Protection Policy

 YSBD Workshops Ltd Principal, Hannah Goodwin, is YSBD Theatre Academy’s Safeguarding Officer.
 She holds a Level 3 Designated Safeguarding Officer certificate credited by CPD (The CPD Certification Service).
 She is responsible for all of the children and child protection at YSBD Theatre Academy.
 She can be contacted at any time on 07738164232.

-Our Vice Principal Amy Goodwin also holds a Level 1 Introduction to Safeguarding certificate credited by CPD (The CPD Certification Service).
+Our Vice Principal, Amy Goodwin, is YSBD Workshops Ltd Deputy Safeguarding Officer and also holds a Level 3 Designated Safeguarding Certificate credited by the CPD (The CPD Certification Service).

 We are also committed to reviewing our policy and good practice annually.